House Lawmakers Plan to Release Facebook Ads Bought by Russians

 ADVERTISEMENT

-Mr. Conaway said the ads would be released "probably not before Nov.
-1."

 The Senate Intelligence Committee is scheduled to hear from representatives of Facebook, Alphabet Inc.'s Google and Twitter Inc. on Nov.
-1 in a public session that will look at how Russian actors used the platforms during the election.
-The House is planning a similar public hearing but hasn't confirmed a date.
+1 in a public session that will look at how Russian groups used the platforms during the election.
+The House panel is planning a similar hearing the same day, and Mr. Conaway said the ads probably wouldn't be released before then.

-Messers.
-Conaway and Schiff have meet with Facebook Chief Operating Officer Sheryl Sandberg.
-Ms. Sandberg had no comment for reporters when she left the meeting.
+The move to publicly release the Facebook ads is a shift from earlier efforts by lawmakers to placate social-media companies' desire to keep the matter private.

+Earlier this year, the office of Sen. Lindsey Graham (R., S.C.) invited Google, Twitter and Facebook, along with terrorism analyst Michael S. Smith II, to attend a July congressional hearing, organized by the Senate Judiciary Committee's subcommittee on crime and terrorism.

 (END) Dow Jones Newswires